SummaryRead the full fact sheet

 Physical growth for boys

 At some point during puberty, you will grow in height more rapidly than at any other time in your life.
 Boys can grow around 10cm in 12 months.
-So, over a period of three to four years, you may get 30 to 40cm taller and 15 to 20kg heavier.
+So, over a period of 3 to 4 years, you may get 30 to 40cm taller and 15 to 20kg heavier.

 Next, your shoulders will widen and your torso will lengthen.
 The bones in your face will grow too, which can make you look different.